 - Step 3 – Transfer roasted vegetables to a large pot or dutch oven.
 Add the broth, apple, ginger, cumin, coriander, salt, and pepper, and bring the ingredients to a boil over medium heat.
 Then, reduce the heat to medium-low, cover, and simmer for 10 minutes, or until the apple is fork-tender.

 - Step 4 – Remove the soup from the heat.
-Then, using an immersion blender, puree the soup until it’s smooth and no more chunks of vegetables remain.
-Pour in the coconut milk, and puree again until the soup has achieved a creamy and smooth texture.
+Then, using an immersion blender, puree the mixture until it’s smooth and no more chunks of vegetables remain.
+Pour in the coconut milk, and puree again until the soup is creamy and smooth.
+Taste the soup, and adjust the salt and pepper if needed.

 Storage & Reheating Guidelines